resbaz/spartan-hpc-docs/docs/index.md

 Use of this service is governed by the University's [general regulations for IT resources](https://policy.unimelb.edu.au/category/Facilities%20and%20IT) and our [HPC Support Service Policy](/20180123_HPC_Support_Service_Policy.pdf).

-## Spartan Daily Weather Report (20181102)
+## Spartan Daily Weather Report (20181105)
-* CephFS usage:  753T Free  197T
+* CephFS usage:  752T Free  207T
-* Spartan is very busy on cloud partition, with close to 96% node allocation.
+* Spartan is busy on cloud partition, with close to 92% node allocation.
 * Spartan is very busy on physical partition, with close to 95% node allocation.
-* Spartan is very less busy on the GPGPU partition with 98% node allocation.
+* Spartan is not busy on the GPGPU partition with 65% node allocation.
-* Many cloud nodes out (73), mainly due to qh2-uom migration.
+* Many cloud nodes out (86), mainly due to qh2-uom migration.

 ## Getting Help